-Wash your Pyrenean Mastiff as required, though less is better in order to retain the natural oils in his coat.
+Bathe your Pyrenean Mastiff as required, though less is better in order to retain the natural oils in his coat.
 Brushing at least every three days will keep the coat mat-free and fresh.
-Trim nails to include dew claws, and trim mats that may appear between the toes.
+Trim nails to include dewclaws, and trim mats that may appear between the toes.
 The Pyrenean Mastiff is a double-coated breed, so it does shed twice a year.
 Beyond those times, it does not typically shed much hair.
 Use a rake to aid in removing loose hairs when shedding.

 As a rare dog breed, there is not enough information to identify any specific genetic illnesses known to be prevalent.
-But as with all giant, deep-chested breeds, they are subject to Gastric Dilatation-Volvulus (GDV) and Hip Dysplasia.
+But as with all giant, deep-chested breeds, they can experience gastric dilatation-volvulus (GDV) and hip dysplasia.

 Recommended Health Tests From Parent Club

 While the origin of the Pyrenean Mastiff is not clearly known, it is generally accepted that the breed is descended from molosser dogs brought from Sumeria and Assyria to Spain by the Phoenicians some 3,000 years ago.
 Due to the remoteness of the various areas of the Pyrenees Mountains and the rest of the region now known as Spain, the original molosser dogs developed divergently by region into several livestock guardian breeds, the Pyrenean Mastiff, the Spanish Mastiff, and the breed most closely related to the Pyrenean Mastiff, the Pyrenean Mountain Dog, which is also known as the Great Pyrenees.